sweng-epfl/public/project/Process.md

 # Development process

-You will use a GitHub repository as your navigation panel for the semester: issues, project board, code, and continuous integration.
+You will use a GitHub repository as your navigation panel: issues, project board, code, and continuous integration.
 The repository will allow you to track your progress and to communicate with your team and the staff.

 This document will teach you how to manage your repository in a fashion inspired by the Scrum development process.